Lyme Science Blog

 [bctt tweet=”Polymicrobial infections represent another aspect of tick-borne diseases that can complicate diagnosis and augment disease severity.” username=”DrDanielCameron”]

-This warrants concern given that the ratio of Lyme disease cases to babesiosis cases has been approximately 4 to 1 for the last 8 years.
+This warrants concern given that the ratio of Lyme disease cases to babesiosis cases has been approximately 4 to 1 for the last eight years.
 “This ratio also holds for the ratio of B. burgdorferi to B. microti in ticks in this study, i.e., 3.8 to 1,” the authors write.

 References:

-1. Sanchez-Vicente S, Tagliafierro T, Coleman JL, Benach JL, Tokarz R. Polymicrobial Nature of Tick-Borne Diseases.
-MBio.
+1. Sanchez-Vicente S, Tagliafierro T, Coleman JL, Benach JL, Tokarz R. Polymicrobial Nature of Tick-Borne Diseases. mBio.
 2019 Sep 10;10(5).